misrab/docs/Dai.md

 **Sensitivity Parameter:** The variable that determines how aggressively the Dai Credit System automatically changes the Target Rate in response to Dai market price deviations.

-**Target Rate Feedback Mechanism:** means the way the Dai Credit System adjusts the Target Rate to cause market forces to maintain stability around the Target Rate.
+**Target Rate Feedback Mechanism:** The way the Dai Credit System adjusts the Target Rate to cause market forces to maintain stability around the Target Rate.

 **SDR:** The Special Drawing Rights, a basket of national currencies maintained by the International Monetary Fund.
 Widely seen in finance as the most stable reference point for real world values.